How to Turn an Old Washing Machine Drum Into a Firepit

 While the drum is drying, lay out all of the iron pipes and fittings on a tarp.
 Paint them with high heat spray paint as well.
 Make sure you clean the pipes thoroughly before painting.

 Step 6: Remove Painter’s Tape

-While piping is drying, remove the painter’s tape on drum to reveal the diagonal stripes.
+While piping is drying, remove the painter’s tape on the drum to reveal the diagonal stripes.

 Step 7: Assemble Legs

 Add cap to 18” pipe, then attach pipe to elbow.
 Attach elbow to flange to form the leg.
 These fittings need to not only be tight, but also line up correctly to allow the leg to stand up straight.
 This is why we assembled the entire leg first and then attached it to the drum.

 Step 8: Attach Legs to Drum

 Tilt drum on its side to attach the first leg.
 Line up flange holes with holes in drum.
 Place machine screws through hole in flange.
 We used stainless steel hardware, which can take the heat of the fire.

 Place wing nuts on back of screw on inside of the drum (Image 1).
 Once all four legs are attached, the drum will stand up on its own (Image 2).